-NOTE: Students may receive credit for only one of the following three courses: COMS W1003, W1004, and W1005.
-Likewise students may receive credit for only one of the following three courses: COMS W3133, W3134, and W3137.
+NOTE: Students may receive credit for only one of the following two courses: COMS W1004 and W1005.
+Likewise students may receive credit for only one of the following three courses: COMS W3134, W3136, or W3137.

 COMS W1001x and y Introduction to Information Science 3 pts.
-Lect: 3.
-Basic Introduction to concepts and skills in Information Sciences: human-computer interfaces, representing information digitally, organizing and searching information on the World Wide Web, principles of algorithmic problem solving, introduction to database concepts, introduction to programming in Python.
+Basic introduction to concepts and skills in Information Sciences: human-computer interfaces, representing information digitally, organizing and searching information on the World Wide Web, principles of algorithmic problem solving, introduction to database concepts, and introduction to programming in Python.

 COMS W1004x and y Introduction to Computer Science and Programming in Java 3 pts.
-Lect: 3.
 A general introduction to computer science for science and engineering students interested in majoring in computer science or engineering.
 Covers fundamental concepts of computer science, algorithmic problem-solving capabilities, and introductory Java programming skills.
 Assumes no prior programming background.
-Columbia University students may receive credit for only one of the following three courses: 1003, 1004, and 1005.
+Columbia University students may receive credit for only one of the following two courses: W1004 and W1005.

 COMS W1005x and y Introduction to Computer Science and Programming in MATLAB 3 pts.
-Lect: 3.
-Prerequisites: None Corequisites: None A general introduction to computer science concepts, algorithmic problem-solving capabilities, and programming skills in MATLAB.
+A general introduction to computer science concepts, algorithmic problem-solving capabilities, and programming skills in MATLAB.
 Assumes no prior programming background.
-Columbia University students may receive credit for only one of the following three courses: 1003, 1004, and 1005.
+Columbia University students may receive credit for only one of the following two courses: W1004 and W1005.

 ENGI E1006x and y Introduction to Computing for Engineers and Applied Scientists 3 pts.
 An interdisciplinary course in computing intended for first year SEAS students.
 Introduces computational thinking, algorithmic problem solving and Python programming with applications in science and engineering.
 Assumes no prior programming background.

-COMS W1007x and y Honors introduction to Computer Science 3 pts.
-Lect: 3.
+COMS W1007x Honors Introduction to Computer Science 3 pts.
 Prerequisites: AP Computer Science with a grade of 4 or 5 or similar experience.
 An honors-level introduction to computer science, intended primarily for students considering a major in computer science.
 Computer science as a science of abstraction.
 Creating models for reasoning about and solving problems.
 The basic elements of computers and computer programs.
 Implementing abstractions using data structures and algorithms.
-Taught in java.
+Taught in Java.

 ECBM E3060x Introduction to Genomic Information Science and Technology 3 pts.
 Lect: 3.
 Introduction to the information system paradigm of molecular biology.
 Representation, organization, structure, function and manipulation of the biomolecular sequences of nucleic acids and proteins.
 The role of enzymes and gene regulatory elements in natural biological functions as well as in biotechnology and genetic engineering.
 Recombination and other macromolecular processes viewed as mathematical operations with simulation and visualization using simple computer programming.
 This course shares lectures with ECBM E4060, but the work requirements differ somewhat.

-COMS W3134x and y Data structures in Java 3 pts.
-Lect: 3.
+COMS W3134x and y Data Structures in Java 3 pts.
 Prerequisites: COMS W1004 or knowledge of Java.
 Data types and structures: arrays, stacks, singly and doubly linked lists, queues, trees, sets, and graphs.
 Programming techniques for processing such structures: sorting and searching, hashing, garbage collection.
 Storage management.
 Rudiments of the analysis of algorithms.
 Taught in Java.
-Note: Due to significant overlap, students may receive credit for only one of the following four courses: COMS W3134, COMS W3136, COMS W3137
+Note: Due to significant overlap, students may receive credit for only one of the following three courses: COMS W3134, COMS W3136, COMS W3137.

-COMS W3137x and y Honors Data Structures and Algorithms 4 pts.
-Lect: 3.
-Prerequisites: COMS W1007.
+COMS W3137y Honors Data Structures and Algorithms 4 pts.
+Prerequisites: COMS W1004 or W1007.
 Corequisites: COMS W3203.
 An honors introduction to data types and structures: arrays, stacks, singly and doubly linked lists, queues, trees, sets, and graphs.
 Programming techniques for processing such structures: sorting and searching, hashing, garbage collection.
 Storage management.
 Design and analysis of algorithms.
 Taught in Java.
-Note: Due to significant overlap, students may receive credit for only one of the following four courses: COMS W3133, W3134, W3137.
+Note: Due to significant overlap, students may receive credit for only one of the following three courses: COMS W3134, W3136, or W3137.

 COMS W3157x and y Advanced Programming 4 pts.
-Lect: 4.
-Prerequisites: COMS W1007 Practical, hands-on introduction to programming techniques and tools for professional software construction, including learning how to write code to given specifications as well as document the results.
+Prerequisites: two semesters of programming experience.
+Practical, hands-on introduction to programming techniques and tools for professional software construction, including learning how to write code to given specifications as well as document the results.
 Provides introductory overview of C and C++ in a UNIX environment, for students with Java background.
 Also introduces scripting languages (perl) and basic web programming.
 UNIX programming utilities are also covered.
 Lab Required.

 COMS W3203x and y Discrete Mathematics: Introduction to Combinatorics and Graph Theory 3 pts.
-Lect: 3.
-Prerequisites: Any introductory course in computer programming.
+Prerequisites: any introductory course in computer programming.
 Logic and formal proofs, sequences and summation, mathematical induction, binomial coefficients, elements of finite probability, recurrence relations, equivalence relations and partial orderings, and topics in graph theory (including isomorphism, traversability, planarity, and colorings).

 COMS W3210y Scientific Computation 3 pts.
-Lect: 3.
-Prerequisites: Two terms of calculus.
+Prerequisites: two terms of calculus.
 Introduction to computation on digital computers.
 Design and analysis of numerical algorithms.
 Numerical solution of equations, integration, recurrences, chaos, differential equations.
 Introduction to Monte Carlo methods.
 Properties of floating point arithmetic.
 Applications to weather prediction, computational finance, computational science, and computational engineering.

 COMS W3261x and y Computer Science Theory 3 pts.
-Lect: 3.
-Prerequisites: COMS W3203 Corequisites: COMS W3137 Regular languages: deterministic and non-deterministic finite automata, regular expressions.
+Prerequisites: COMS W3203.
+Corequisites: COMS W3134, W3136, or W3137.
+Regular languages: deterministic and non-deterministic finite automata, regular expressions.
 Context-free languages: context-free grammars, push-down automata.
 Turing machines, the Chomsky hierarchy, and the Church-Turing thesis.
 Introduction to Complexity Theory and NP-Completeness.

 COMS W3998x and y Undergraduate Projects in Computer Science 1-3 pts.
 Prerequisites: approval by a faculty member who agrees to supervise the work.
 Independent project involving laboratory work, computer programming, analytical investigation, or engineering design.
 May be repeated for credit, but not for a total of more than 3 points of degree credit.
 Consult the department for section assignment.